cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - If you are assigned an issue, you have 7 days to complete it.
 You may ask for an extension if you need more time, but this rule is here to ensure issues do not go "stale"
 - Feel free to ask any questions on your issue thread!
-- You can move the [pre-commit](./pre-commit) file into your `./.git/hooks` directory.
-This will run the tests every time you commit code and ensures you don't have extra console.log statements

 ## Make a PR